 That’s the amount of ad fraud stolen every year via spambots, click farms, and other hallmarks of current digital advertising networks.
-It’s a fraud that tribeOS will eradicate with AdShield, technology that’s, you guessed it, blockchain-based.
+It’s a fraud that tribeOS will eradicate with AdShield, the technology that’s, you guessed it, blockchain-based.

 Yes, these major networks should have measures in place to vet the legitimacy of their ad-clients and root out the bad actors.
 But it needs to be applied intelligently and shouldn’t stand in the way of progress.